 The fifth generation mobile communications standard

 Did you know that mobile communications technology has already existed in Germany for several decades?
 As early as in 1958, there were the first analogue phones that allowed mobile communications.
-However, at that point of time, the mobile phone still filled a car boot and calls were generally transferred by switchboard girls.
+However, at that point in time, the mobile phone still filled a car boot and calls were generally transferred by switchboard girls.
 The current fourth generation (4G) has been specially designed for mobile data applications.
 The fifth mobile communications generation (5G) is planned for around 2020.
 Thanks to more bandwidth and new frequency ranges, transfer rates will again increase many times over.
 But what is so different about this new network?

 Higher, faster, shorter